Amazon SEO: Organic Growth and Profitability Masterclass

 Running a Top-of-Search (Keyword Boost) campaign with Perpetua

 In Perpetua, we call a top-of-search ranking campaign Keyword Boost.
 It's a feature that's available for any goal that you're running.
 So in our example, we've selected wireless charger, so we'll add that.
 You can add as many keywords as you'd like to boost.
 I generally recommend being granular and running 1 boost per keyword, so that you have a concise analysis of each keyword.

 We then ask you to set a target ACOS, Bid Price and Top-of-Search (TOS) multiplier.
-The automatic multiplier in this instance is AI-powered.
+The automatic multiplier in this instance is calculated by Perpetua's always-on optimization.
 We highly recommend letting our ad engine determine the most efficient TOS multiplier.

 Running a Manual Top-of-Search Campaign

 Within your existing campaign, you would pause that keyword, you would then launch a new campaign with that individual keyword you want to rank on.
 And then you're going to set a low bid price with a high TOS multiplier.
 So what this allows you to do is effectively funnel your spend towards that TOS.
 So let's say you want it to be bidding $10 on a keyword for TOS, but you don't want to be spending too much on rest of search or product page.
 You could select a $1 and 10 cent bid and then apply a 900% multiplier.
 Then you'll be bidding so much on the TOS while simultaneously not bidding super aggressively on the rest of search or product page.